petitepepper/Anomaly-Detection_BYOND/Industrial Project Report_YE Wenjing.md

 1. Randomly select a feature and its segmentation value
 2. Recursively segment the dataset only until it is indivisible/attains maximum depth

-In general, the more easily the point is to be isolated the more likely it would be an anomaly.
+In general, the more easily the point is to be isolation the more likely it would be an anomaly.

 <img src="images/image-20211228215515386.png" alt="Separation(x0 is more likely to be an outlier than xi)" style="zoom: 80%;" />

 #### (2) Implementation

-Since there is already a wrapped isolated forest algorithm in python's `sklearn` library, we can use it directly.
+Since there is already a wrapped isolation forest algorithm in python's `sklearn` library, we can use it directly.
 Here, we use the default parameters:

 ```python
 from sklearn.ensemble import IsolationForest